November 29, 2011

 Makes about 4 pint jars

-7 medium sized quince, rinse well under water and pat dry, remove any brown spots and core, slice or cut into bite-size pieces
+-7 medium-sized quinces, rinse well under running water, pat dry, remove any brown spots and core, slice or cut into bite-sized pieces

-1/4 teaspoon ground cardamom or use 2-3 whole cardamom pods (I used green cardamom)
+-1/4 teaspoon ground cardamom or 2-3 whole cardamom pods

-1. Sprinkle 1-2 tablespoons of lemon juice over the quince slices.
+1. Sprinkle 1-2 tablespoons of lemon juice over the sliced quince.

-2. In a large heavy-bottom saucepan combine the sugar and water, bring to a gentle boil over medium heat, uncovered.
-Reduce the heat and boil for another ten minutes on medium-low heat or until it thickens a little bit.
+2. In a large, heavy-bottomed saucepan, combine the sugar and 4 cups of water.
+Bring to a gentle boil over medium heat, uncovered.
+Reduce the heat and simmer for about 10 minutes or until the syrup thickens slightly.

-3. Add the ground cardamom and quince slices to the sugar syrup, bring back to a boil on medium heat.
-Pour in the rest of the lemon juice and add a little more water if needed.
+3. Stir in the cardamom and add the quince slices to the syrup.
+Bring it back to a gentle boil over medium heat.
+Add the remaining lemon juice, and if necessary, add a little more water.

-4. Cover and simmer for about 2 hours on low heat.
-It is recommended not to remove the lid during the cooking to ensure that the quince slices develop the desired rich ruby red color.
-You can wrap the lid in a clean kitchen towel.
-I didn't wrap the lid with any cloth and a few times I gently stirred the content.
+4. Cover and simmer over low heat for about 2 hours.
+To achieve that deep ruby-red color, try not to remove the lid during cooking to ensure that the quince slices develop the desired rich color.

-5. Add a tablespoon of rose water and simmer for another few minutes.
+5. Add the rose water and simmer for another few minutes.

-7. Ladle the jam into sterilized jars.
-Cover tightly and refrigerate.
+7. Ladle it into sterilized jars, seal tightly, and refrigerate.

-Serve with butter, cheese, thick yogurt and/or as a topping with vanilla ice cream.
+Serve for breakfast with butter, cheese, and warm bread, or as a topping with thick yogurt or vanilla ice cream.

 Enjoy!